 Whether you are searching for a nice relaxing break, or whether you want to experience a journey through the ages, Egypt is undeniably a prime destination.
 Regardless of why you want to visit Egypt, you’ll almost certainly want to see the pyramids during your stay.
 This is especially true if it’s going to be your first ever holiday in this ancient land.

-While the Great Pyramids of Giza are without question the most famous Egyptian pyramids, they are not the only ones to attract an almost endless number or tourists to the country.
+While the Great Pyramids of Giza are without question the most famous Egyptian pyramids, they are not the only Cairo tourist attractions that attract an almost endless number or tourists to the country.
 The Djoser step pyramid in the Saqqara necropolis near Memphis is just one example.
 What makes “step” pyramids so interesting, is the fact that they predate the smooth sided pyramids for which Egypt is so famous.

 The Step Pyramid At The Heart Of The Saqqara Necropolis